Welcome to today's edition of the Rush 24-7 podcast.

 By environmentalists, they mean wacko activist socialist types that are committed to running as many people's lives as possible so as to ruin as many people's lives as possible so that they can share having their own lives ruined with others whose lives they do ruin.

-It's just misery loves company with these people, but they're dangerous because they uh they're unrelenting.
+It's just misery loves company with these people, but they're dangerous because they're unrelenting and they don't work.

-They fundraise, they live off the donations of others who are simply giving them money to shut them up and to be feeling good about themselves at the same time.
+They live off the donations of others who are simply giving them money to shut them up and to be feeling good about themselves at the same time.

 We're saying it's all a very good cause, and obviously we're very supportive of live earth, but one thing seems to have been missed, which is that even the UN says that the meat industry causes more greenhouse gases than all the cars, trucks, ships, and planes in the world combined.

-Well, if that's if that's the case, then your problem is with God.
+Well, if that's the case, then your problem is with God.

 Oh, sorry, they don't believe in that God.

-Are we could we could we then assume that every vegetarian is a an environmentalist and is a wacko environmentalist?
+Could we then assume that every vegetarian is an environmentalist and is a wacko environmentalist?

 She's the authority here, Snerdley.

-You may have anecdotal evidence to support the contention that uh that vegetarians uh are not environmentalist wackos, but she's the authority.
+You may have anecdotal evidence to support the contention that vegetarians are not environmentalist wackos, but she's the authority.

 You're not, even though you're not one.